Cookies managing

 Photo: Wikipedia

 Melitopol is a peculiar city.
-Most people here are pro-Ukraine, but there were some who were gloating: yay, we’ll soon be captured by Putin.
-And there were a lot of traitors.
-They were close to power: worked in city government, city council, the regional council.
-Many police officers went to work for the occupiers’ headquarters and the “people’s police.”
+Most people here are pro-Ukraine, but there were some who were gloating: yay, we’ll soon be under Putin.
+There were a lot of traitors, with many of them close to power.
+They worked in city government, city council, the regional council.
+Many police officers went to work for the occupiers and the “people’s police.”

 The Russians were close to Melitopol on the first night, and Melitopol is the gateway to Crimea.
 There is a narrow land bridge, a dirt road where two cars can barely pass each other.
-So anyway, even the little bridge wasn’t blown up.
+Even the little bridge wasn’t blown up.
 They didn’t blow up any of the bridges, even though they were all rigged with explosives.
-I think there must have been treason involved.
-Because by that evening there were Russian armored cars by Melitopol, and the city was not protected.
+I think there must have been treason involved, because by that evening, there were Russian armored vehicles right outside Melitopol, and the city was not protected.

-In the morning they went down the main boulevard, right under our balcony.
+In the morning, they drove down the main boulevard, right under our balcony.
 Everything was shaking.
-In the first days they did not touch anyone, except they shot up a car repair place and a few private homes burned down.
-In the city, they occupied the local branch of the security service, the police station, and the local council.
+In the first days, they did not touch anyone, other than shooting up a car repair shop and burning down a few houses.
+In the city, they occupied the local branch of the security service, the police station, and the city council.
 And then they started pressuring everyone.
 The deputy head of the army conscription office came to them with a list of people who were fighting in the Ukrainian army.
-They made the city council secretary Galina Danil’chenko mayor.
+They made the city council secretary Galina Danilchenko mayor.

-When people started coming out for pro-Ukrainian protests, Russians came up too.
-At first they were staying at the airport, and then many of them came into the city.
+When people started coming out for pro-Ukrainian protests, the Russians came out, too.
+At first, they were staying at the airport, and then many of them came into the city.
 We came to a protest like that once and knew many people there.
-Then they started disbanding the meeting, fired shots in the air, a few people were wounded in the legs, but they didn’t shoot to kill.
-And the last protest was broken down very harshly: they chased people, beat them down, detained about 50 people.
+Then they started dispersing the crowd and firing shots in the air.
+A few people in the legs, but they didn’t shoot to kill.
+And the last protest was broken up very harshly: they chased people, beat them down, and detained about 50 people.
 That was approximately 2 weeks after the beginning of the occupation.
-After that there were no protests.
+There were no protests after that.

-Once there were lists, they started kidnapping and detaining business owners, activists and journalists.
-School principals were made to switch to the Russian curriculum, and there was only a month left until the end of the semester.
-They would hand in their resignation and end up detained.
-They would be taken out of town (10-20 kilometers) and released — a scare tactic.
+Once they had drawn up lists, they started kidnapping and detaining business owners, activists, and journalists.
+School principals were made to switch to the Russian curriculum, even though there was only a month left until the end of the semester.
+They would hand in their resignations and end up detained.
+They would be taken out of town (10-20 kilometers) and released in the middle of nowhere as an intimidation tactic.
 Our mayor, Ivan Fedorov, was kidnapped.
-He was later released as part of the prisoner exchange.
+He was later released as part of a prisoner exchange.

 They shot some farmers we know and did not give permission to bury them

-The city council was looted: they took computers, all equipment.
-They also looted the clothing store: Russians had to switch into regular clothes.
-They quickly got mixed into the crowd, so I was afraid to say a word out on the street, you could never know who was next to you.
-They would switch over often: first it was DNR soldier, then Russians.
+The city council was looted: they took computers and all the equipment.
+They also looted a clothing store so they could switch into civilian clothes.
+They quickly blended into the population, so I was afraid to say a word out on the street, as you could never know who was next to you.
+They would switch over often: first it was DPR soldiers, then Russians.
 They appointed a head of the occupation forces.
-They acted up.
+They started behaving badly.

 Melitopol Synagogue